bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @David
  asked:
 With current `ObservableObject` conformance in iOS 16 we were able to use @published vars with the $ prefix to get access to the publisher and then could set up combine chains to react to updates to the data.
-With moving to `@Observable`, is there a new recommendation on how to react to changes to the v…
+With moving to `@Observable`, is there a new recommendation on how to react to changes to the vars in your data classes?
+Otherwise, it seems that these changes further push code into the views and move away from separation of concerns.
-See more
 1 reply

 WWDC Bot